rubicks/rubicks-blog/posts/2015-01-21-windoze-builds.md

 into supporting multiple target platforms, then this is also your first introduction to [The Matrix of Pain][matrix-of-pain].

-To enumerate your matrix of pain, find the Cartesian product of every set of all compilers (and variations of flags thereto) *for every platform*.
+To enumerate your matrix of pain, find the
+[Cartesian product][cartesian-product] of every set of all compilers (and variations of flags thereto) *for every platform*.
 For example, if I wish to support `gcc` and `clang` native compilations and `mingw` cross compilation, then my pain matrix is of size *three*.
 Not so bad, right?

 It gets worse.
 If I want to support release and debug builds of each, that necessitates two sets of flags for each compilier, which doubles the size of the